Natanonkhuanata/Natanonkhuanata/README.md

 Student at Chiangrai municipality school 6
 ------------------------------------------

-Intrested in Artificial intelligence , physical intelligence , Robotics and cyber security (beginner) , I am learning about 6 year for Arduino and 1 year for Ai and security
+Intrested in Artificial intelligence , Medical Ai , physical intelligence , Robotics and cyber security (beginner) , I am learning about 6 year for Arduino and 1 year for Ai and security

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [mr.prachdeverloper@gmail.com](mailto:mr.prachdeverloper@gmail.com)